 - topical “group” data to help us better understand what kind of questions users have (and to create content to help our users find the answers for themselves)

-- time data for phone calls and chats so we can best understand and determine manpower allocation for busy times if the day and week.
+- time data for phone calls and chats to best understand and determine staffing allocation for busy times of the day and week.

-- reply-time and solve-time data to help us track out own productivity and efficiency
+- reply-time and solve-time data to help us track our own productivity and efficiency

 Design Done Better

 The easiest way to get affordable, high-quality custom logos, print design, web design and naming for your business.Learn How to Grow Your Business With Beautiful Design